 . . . . . .

 In response to both the thought and the slight shift in the man's body weight, Edward raises his eyes.
-Eyes that used to be green - he does remember that much - and for a time topaz, though neither of those colours can be found now.
-Tonight his eyes are black.
-Black with his self imposed thirst and his impatience; empty windows to the soulless cavern his body has become.
-Rimmed in fading red, they are a glaring warning sign for anyone he comes in contact with.
+Eyes that used to be green–he does remember that much–and for a time topaz, though neither of those colours can be found now.
+Tonight his eyes are black with his self-imposed thirst and impatience, empty windows to the soulless cavern his body has become.
+Rimmed in fading red, they're a warning sign for anyone he encounters.

-Smirking, Edward steps on the half smoked cigarette that has fallen from the male's suddenly nerveless fingers, snuffing out the glowing amber end.
-He grinds it to pulp and dust against the damp pavement, inhaling the man's fear as it flavours the air and ignites his thirst.
-He smiles once more, flashing teeth which gleam preternaturally white, before slipping through the now unbarred door.
-His boot heels thump in time with the staccato rhythm of the bouncer's racing heart.
+Edward steps on the half-smoked cigarette that has fallen from the man's hand, snuffing out the glowing amber end.
+He grinds the remnant to pulp and ash against the damp pavement, inhaling the spice of anxiety in the air.
+He smiles briefly, flashing the gleam of preternaturally white teeth before making his way inside.
+His boot heels thump in time with the staccato rhythm of the doorman's racing heart.

 Yes, Edward used to be a man, but as he steps over the threshold into the poorly lit interior, he's never been more aware of what he is now.

-Sliding easily through the throng of bodies, half amused by the way they instinctively shuffle to create a path for him, he makes his way to a shadowed corner near the bar and into an empty booth.
-A tired looking cocktail waitress with a mind barely on her job approaches, and he asks for a beverage he won't drink.
-A necessary prop to soothe the herd, giving the illusion that he is one of them and therefore nothing really to fear.
+Sliding easily through the congested throng of bodies packed into the cramped interior, amused by the way they instinctively shuffle to create a path for him, he makes his way to a shadowed corner near the bar and into an empty booth.
+A tired cocktail waitress approaches, and he asks for a beverage he won't drink.
+A necessary prop to soothe the herd, giving the illusion that he is one of them and therefore nothing to fear.

 How easily humans are fooled.
-How fiercely they cling to their naive belief that they rest solely upon the throne at the top of the food chain.
+How fiercely they cling to their naïve belief that they rest solely upon the throne at the top of the food chain.
 He could easily disabuse them of their false notion.
-Strike down this entire room, starting with the waitress who places his drink down neatly on a cheap paper napkin.
-He would be finished with the others before her screams even filter through their consciousness.
+Strike down this entire room, starting with the waitress who returns and places his watered-down drink on a cheap paper napkin.
+He could be finished with the others before her screams filter through their consciousness.

 The waitress moves away unharmed, tucking his generous tip into her pocket as Edward reclines against the aged upholstery.
 He isn't here to prove anyone wrong.
 He's here to lose himself in the thick, pulsing beat of live rock music.
 The driving thrum of bass, the sweet lick of guitar riffs, the melodic sounds of a throaty, baritone singer with rare perfect pitch.
-To drown out the incessant cacophony of mind noise that is the bane of his existence, his unrelenting cross to bear, his curse.
+To drown out the incessant cacophony of mind noise that is the bane of his existence.
 For just one moment in his damned existence, he wishes to forget who and what he is.

-For a while it works.
-Capable of hearing every subtle nuance of the music, relishing the old buildings acoustical attributes, Edward drifts in a sea of hard melody and sound, feeling the pound of drums and bass reverberate through the soles of his feet.
-The band is good, the singer better, and for a time even the human thoughts he can't quite keep out all center around the prowess of the musicians.
+For a while, it works.
+Capable of hearing every subtle nuance of the music, relishing the old building's acoustical attributes, Edward drifts in a sea of hard melody, feeling the pound of drums and bass reverberate through the soles of his feet.
+The band is good, the singer better, and the humans around him agree, creating a buzz of white noise.
 This is as near to silence and bliss as he ever gets, and when it is stolen from him it feels like the equivalent of being doused in freezing water.

 He sees her first.
-A shadow passing through his periphery of a slight young woman with mahogany hair and delicate features.
+A shadow passes through his periphery of a slight young woman with mahogany hair and unremarkable features.
 The part of his mind not engaged with the music registers her, and then just as quickly disregards her.
 She is nothing more than another body, another human.
 Prey to most of his kind, nothing at all to him...

 She pushes her hair away from her face, and the movement sends her essence drifting through the stale air.
 The universe shifts violently on its axis, hurtling him out of the music and straight into hell.

-Her scent is every dark desire he's ever had wrapped up in one fragile package.
+Her scent is every dark desire he's ever known wrapped up in one fragile package.
 He's up out of the booth and following her before he has time to process it all, moving in a way that red flags him as a predator and not caring a bit.
-Every sweet inhalation torches his throat, filling him with heat and hunger, and his weeks of deprivation are all for nothing.
-His desperate struggle to be more than what his nature demands is for nothing.
-The pathetic, scrabbling clutch at the distant memory of who he used to be dissolves, as though her aroma is acid and his resolve nothing more than buttery-soft human flesh.
+Every sweet inhalation torches his throat, filling him with heat and hunger.
+His desperate struggle to be more than what his nature demands cease's to have meaning.

-He follows her out into the crowd, starved and primal, while she pushes and elbows her way past people who part for him without thought.
+He follows her out into the crowd, starved and primal, while she pushes and elbows her way past people who part for him without provocation.
 Her blood beckons him closer as his mind plays out carnage and possibility.
-Slaughtering everyone around him is no longer the musing of a weary mind, but a cold reckoning, a certain fact.
+Slaughtering everyone around him is no longer the musing of a weary being, but a cold reckoning, a certain fact.*

 To get to her he will gladly murder the masses.

-She stops near the small stage, the vibration of noise through the massive speakers quivering the fine hairs on her arms and the succulent stalk of her pale neck.
-Her head falls back, and she begins to sway to the beat, a dancing siren calling him to his doom, to the shattering of his illusion that he is anything less than a monster.
-For years he has existed on the blood of men who prey on the weak, who take pleasure in inflicting pain and death on those as undeserving as the creature dancing in front of him.
-Tonight he is what he loathes, the very evil he's deluded himself into judging and condemning for the last century.
+She stops near the small stage, the vibration of noise through the massive speakers electrifying the air around her, raising the wisp of fine hair on the arms she curves over her head.
+As she begins to sway to the beat, a dancing siren calling him to his doom, she shatters his illusion that he is not a monster.
+For years he has existed on the blood of human men who prey on the weak, who take pleasure in inflicting pain and death on those as undeserving as the creature dancing in front of him.
+Tonight he becomes what he loathes, the very evil he's judged and condemned for the last century.

 Not that it matters.
-His self hatred will not change anything for this human girl.
-He has fought temptation and won more times than even he can count, but this is not simple temptation, this is madness.
-Bloodlust so strong and pure it annihilates all else.
+His self-hatred will not change his path.
+He has fought temptation and won many times, but this is not simple temptation, this is madness.
+A bloodlust so strong and pure it annihilates all else.

-He watches her through the mind of the singer, snarling low in his throat as the man's thoughts show awakening interest.
-He likes the way she moves, losing herself to the rhythm he effortlessly coaxes from his instrument.
+He's distracted by her image appearing in the mind of the singer.
+A snarl builds low in his throat as the man's thoughts reveal interest.
+He likes the way she moves to the rhythm he coaxes from his guitar.
 He toys with the idea of having her body.
-Edward feels the snarl he's struggling to contain ripple louder from his throat, blending with the rising crescendo of the drums as the song sails into its climax.
+The snarl Edward struggles to contain ripples louder from his throat, blending with the rising crescendo of the drums as the song sails into its climax.

-The threat that another might lay claim to his meal accomplishes what lost sanity could not.
-Edward steps away from the girl, merging with the crowd.
+The threat that another might lay claim to his meal accomplishes what lost sanity did not.
+Edward steps away from the woman, merging with the crowd.
 It changes nothing of her fate.
 He will have her, he will steal every last drop of blood from her body, but some reason is returning.
 This is not the place or the time.
-As he drifts farther away, her perfect scent waning in the crush of sweating bodies, he smiles darkly at his new thought.
+As he drifts farther away, her perfect scent waning in the crush of sweating bodies, he smiles darkly in anticipation.

 She is a meal meant to be savoured.
 One taken slowly and in private, away from prying eyes and the necessity of closing them.
 He can be patient.